-Allison Pearson, Chair of the judging panel, will announce the winner and award the prize of £1,500.00 at a drinks reception at the beginning of the evening.
+Jackie Ashley, Chair of the judging panel, will announce the winner and award the prize of £1,500.00 at a drinks reception at the beginning of the evening.
 All shortlistees will have the chance to meet industry representatives at the reception.

 All shortlistees will be offered one-to-one consultations with agents at PFD (subject to them not having an existing agent) who will provide editorial feedback and discuss the marketability of their work.